Crawthorne, Dorset, England

 After taking over his father at the helm of the estate, Justin decided to take the dream one step further and turn John’s small patch of vines into a true commercial venture.
 In 2009 he planted the 30 acres that would become the Crawthorne vineyard: a sheltered south-facing slope, 90 metres above sea level, with a shallow clay & loam soil, rich in fling and layered over deep Cretaceous chalk.
 This is, both Justin and experts believe, the perfect terroir for the three champagne varieties – Chardonnay, Pinot Noir and Meunier – allowing them to express elegance, freshness and fine salinity.

 These are precisely the trademarks of Langham’s wines, made from the champagne trio and exclusively with fruit grown at Crawthorne.
 Over the years, working with a focus on sustainability and low intervention, they have built a reputation for wines that are complex, vibrant and true to their place.
-The grapes are handpicked and pre-selected in the vineyard before being taken to the winery, located right next to it to ensure that transport times are minimised and all freshness and retained.
+The grapes are handpicked and pre-selected in the vineyard before being taken to the winery, located right next to it to ensure that transport times are minimised and all freshness is retained.
 Their top cuvées, Corallian and Culver, include a significant percentage of reserve wines and are among some of the most complex and elegant English bubbles.

 The project has further evolved with Tommy Grimshaw coming in as chief winemaker in January 2020 after two years assisting Daniel Ham.
 He plans to continue and develop the ethos of minimal intervention to produce world class sparkling wines without fining or filtration and minimal SO2 additions.